Traditional Hawaiian music is characterized by percussion instruments, chanting, simplicity, and storytelling.

 Modern Hawaiian Music

 Modern Hawaiian music continues to evolve.
 Hawaiians adapted the instruments, melodies, and song stylings of those who arrived on her shores, and made them uniquely their own.
-These new Hawaiian music styles include leo kiʻekiʻe or male falsetto singing, the ‘ukelele, slack key guitar, and many beloved songs.
+These new Hawaiian music styles include leo kiʻekiʻe or male falsetto singing, the ‘ukelele, slack key guitar, steel guitar, and many beloved songs.

 Read more about each of these music styles in the sections below, along with video examples.